Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - No, unless specifically noted.
 Some plugins may be merged or removed during optimization, which will not have a major impact on your save unless otherwise specified.

 - **Ragdolls - Does the Ragdolls mod cause crashes?**
-  - No. The Death Throes plugin used here is stable.
+  - No. The Death Throes replacement plugin used here is stable.

 - **Reflections - Why are landscape reflections visible in windows despite there being a building or object behind me?**
   - This is intentional and prevents significant performance loss.